hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq_complete/course.md

 ## intent:course_details
 - Where are the course details?
+- Where can i find details for a course

 ## intent:course_peer_assesment
 - What is a peer assessment and how does it work?
+- i dont know what a peer assessment is

 ## intent:course_structure
 - How is an openSAP course structured?